CCYFM - Certificate in Children, Youth, & Family Ministries

 The Certificate in Theological Studies is for all who are interested in deepening their understanding of contemporary theological thought through active engagement with the topics and theological disciplines explored in VST courses.
 An undergraduate degree is not required.
 The Certificate is granted at VST’s Convocation ceremony to students who successfully complete their program of study.

-For the Certificate in Children, Youth and Family Ministries, 15 credits in Certificate level courses must be earned in the following core areas:
+For the Certificate in Children, Youth, and Family Ministries, 15 credits in Certificate level courses must be earned in the following core areas:

 • 3 credits in the Theological Core